Combined security information registration (preview)

 A user who hasn't yet set up all required security info goes to https://myprofile.microsoft.com.
 The user selects Security info in the left pane.
 From there, the user chooses to add a method, selects any of the methods available, and follows the steps to set up that method.
 When finished, the user sees the method that was just set up on the Security info page.

 Delete security info from My Profile

 A user who has previously set up at least one method navigates to https://aka.ms/mysecurityinfo.
 The user chooses to delete one of the previously registered methods.
-When finished, the user no longer sees that method on the security info page.
+When finished, the user no longer sees that method on the Security info page.

-Change default method from My Profile
+Change the default method from My Profile